awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v1.md

-# Geospatial Functions in Athena engine version 1<a name="geospatial-functions-list-v1"></a>
+# Geospatial functions in Athena engine version 1<a name="geospatial-functions-list-v1"></a>

 Geospatial functions in Athena have the following characteristics:
-+ The functions follow the general principles of [Spatial Query](https://en.wikipedia.org/wiki/Spatial_query)\.
++ The functions follow the general principles of [Spatial query](https://en.wikipedia.org/wiki/Spatial_query)\.
 + The functions are implemented as a Presto plugin that uses the ESRI Java Geometry Library\.
 This library has an Apache 2 license\.
-+ The functions rely on the [ESRI Geometry API](https://esri.github.io/geometry-api-java/javadoc/index.html?overview-summary.html)\.
++ The functions rely on the [ESRI geometry API](https://esri.github.io/geometry-api-java/javadoc/index.html?overview-summary.html)\.
 + Not all of the ESRI\-supported functions are available in Athena\.
 This topic lists only the ESRI geospatial functions that are supported in Athena engine version 1\.

 Athena supports four types of geospatial functions: